VA-Explorer/va_explorer/README.md

 Copyright 2020-2021 The MITRE Corporation

+The source of this information is the Data for Health Initiative, a joint project of the CDC Foundation and Bloomberg Philanthropies.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 ```